eva5covergence/EVA5_AI_Projects_new/Readme/Session11_Assignment/README.md

 3. Higher LR gives balanced class wise accuracy and reduced overfitting compare to lower LR model.
 So higher LRs are regularising the network.

-4. We got highest test accuracy of 90.78% and traning accuracy of 99.02%, but this experiment's model is overfit, so tried to change the hyper parameters of cutout and fliplr accordingly and made model regularized in a better way and we got test accuaracy of 90.55% and train accuracy of 95.99%.
+4. We got highest test accuracy of 90.78% and train accuracy of 99.02%, but this experiment's model is overfit, so tried to change the hyper parameters of cutout and fliplr accordingly and made model regularized in a better way and we got test accuaracy of 90.55% and train accuracy of 95.99%.